s5k6/pacman-metapkg/README.md

 Unfortunately, `pacman` does not trace dependencies being dropped by a (meta) package during updates.
-I.e., if a package A-1.0 with dependency B would be updated to a new version A-2.0, which does not need B any more, than B would not be removed from the system, even if A-1.0 was its only dependee, and B was only installed as a dependency.
+I.e., if a package A-1.0 with dependency B would be updated to a new version A-2.0, which does not need B any more, then B would not be removed from the system, even if A-1.0 was its only dependee, and B was only installed as a dependency.
 Instead, B would remain as an orphan.
 To catch this, `metapkg` observes new orphans introduced by a modified meta package, and offers